CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 };

 We also need to enable DNSSEC on the local DNS server, so it will conduct DNSSEC validation.
-We just need to modify thenamed.conf.optionsfile for the local DNS server container, changing the DNSSEC entries to the following:
+We just need to modify the named.conf.options file for the local DNS server container, changing the DNSSEC entries to the following:

 dnssec-validation auto;
 dnssec-enable yes;

 Testing.
-After starting the local server container, run the following command (10.9.0.53is the IP address assigned to the local DNS server in our setup).
+After starting the local server container, run the following command (10.9.0.53 is the IP address assigned to the local DNS server in our setup).

 $ dig @10.9.0.53 [http://www.example.edu](http://www.example.edu) +dnssec